live garra theatre

 OUR CORE VALUES

-Live Garra Theatre's core values focus on respect, dignity, and non-discrimination, reflecting the principle of treating others as you wish to be treated.
-The Company fosters compassion, healing, and strong social connections, while encouraging awareness and collaboration among its board, artists, staff, and audience.
-The Live Garra Theatre values free expression of ideas, welcoming and supporting all perspectives within the organization.
+Live Garra Theatre is committed to nurturing an environment grounded in mutual respect, dignity, and non-discrimination.
+We uphold the principle of treating others as we wish to be treated.
+The Company supports the exchange of authentic experiences and promotes awareness, compassion, and collaboration among its board, artists, staff, and audience.
+We also value the free expression of ideas and welcome all perspectives throughout the organization.
+"Garra" means perseverance.

 OUR QUINTESSENCE

-Live Garra Theatre, located at the Silver Spring Black Box Theatre, is a studio and incubator for performers and artists.
-As a member of the Theatre Consortium of Silver Spring, it brings together poets, playwrights, and artists for productions, readings, seminars, and workshops.
-The theatre seeks to enrich the community, support underserved groups, and advance social justice.
+Live Garra Theatre, based at the Silver Spring Black Box Theatre, serves as a studio and incubator for performers and artists.
+As a member of the Theatre Consortium of Silver Spring, we convene poets, playwrights, and multidisciplinary artists through productions, readings, seminars, and workshops.
+We aim to enrich the community, elevate underserved voices, and advance social justice through transformative arts programming across the DMV.

 Why Our Lives Matter ...